Paul Burchill: Teaming and feuding with William Regal (2005–2007)

 After arriving in the US, Burchill was scouted by Tommy Dreamer and called up to the main roster by August.
 He made his WWE debut on 27 August 2005 episode of Velocity, when he made a run-in in a match between fellow Englishman William Regal and Scotty 2 Hotty.
 Burchill quickly established an alliance with his countryman, helping Regal to beat down Scotty 2 Hotty.
 A week later he debuted on SmackDown!, teaming with Regal to defeat Hotty and Funaki via submission when Scotty tapped out to Burchill's Royal Mutilation.
 The next week on SmackDown!, Burchill defeated Scotty 2 Hotty in a singles match in the same manner.
 After rising through the tag team ranks Regal and Burchill were given a chance at the Tag Team Championship in a Fatal Four Way match facing The Mexicools, MNM and then-champions Legion of Doom (Road Warrior Animal and Heidenreich), but lost out to MNM.
 Regal and Burchill continued tagging together, mainly feuding with The Mexicools on Velocity while Regal often acted as a manager for Burchill during his singles matches.
-He lost to the debuting Bobby Lashley in mid-December, but bounced back with a win on Velocity, debuting his C-4 move in WWE to defeat John Xavier.
+He lost to Bobby Lashley in mid-December, but bounced back with a win on Velocity, debuting his C-4 move in WWE to defeat John Xavier.
 In January he appeared in a 20-man battle royal for the World Heavyweight Championship, but was eliminated by the eventual winner Kurt Angle.